ShortlistShortlistedRemoved from shortlist 139

 The Sportsman GEN85KIDF versus other generators

-The following charts are provided to give you an idea of how some of the key specs of the Sportsman GEN85KIDF compare to generators of similar power (between 6500 and 7500 W).
+The following charts are provided to give you an idea of how some of the key specs of the Sportsman GEN85KIDF compare to dual fuel generators of similar power (between 6500 and 7500 W).

-- As the GEN85KIDF offers around 10 hours run time on a full tank at a 50% load, it falls within the average autonomy range among the generators of a similar power.
-If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Predator 9000, with around 13 hours.
+- With a runtime of around 10 hours under a 50% load on a full tank, the GEN85KIDF falls within the average autonomy range among the dual fuel generators of a similar power.
+If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Firman H07553, with around 12 hours.

 Price comparison

-As you can see from this interactive chart, when compared to other 6500-7500W inverter generators, the Sportsman GEN85KIDF is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 6500-7500W inverter generators, the Sportsman GEN85KIDF is on the average side of the price range.

 The bottom line